oracle/graaljs/docs/user/NashornMigrationGuide.md

 If no such overloaded method is available, GraalVM JavaScript throws a `TypeError` instead of lossy conversion.
 In general, this affects which overloaded method is executed.

-Custom `targetTypeMapping`s can be used to customize behavior, see [HostAccess.Builder#targetTypeMapping](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/HostAccess.Builder.html#targetTypeMapping-java.lang.Class-java.lang.Class-java.util.function.Predicate-java.util.function.Function-).
+Custom `targetTypeMapping`s can be used to customize behaviour, see [HostAccess.Builder#targetTypeMapping](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/HostAccess.Builder.html#targetTypeMapping-java.lang.Class-java.lang.Class-java.util.function.Predicate-java.util.function.Function-).

-### `ScriptObjectMirror` objects
+### `ScriptObjectMirror` Objects
 GraalVM JavaScript does not provide objects of the class `ScriptObjectMirror`.
 Instead, JavaScript objects are exposed to Java code as objects implementing Java's `Map` interface.